acm-uiuc/til/_til/ruby/pass-a-block-to-count.md

+---
-# Pass A Block To Count
+title: Pass A Block To Count
+category: ruby
+---

 Ruby's [`Enumerable`](http://ruby-doc.org/core-2.2.3/Enumerable.html) module
 comes with the method `#count` for determining how many items are in an